JacobBumgarner/VesselVio/index.md

 </div>&nbsp;

 ## Using VesselVio
-To tackle large learning-curves imposed by traditional terminal-based analysis software, we built an open-source and standalone application for [Windows and MacOS](https://jacobbumgarner.github.io/VesselVio/Downloads.html).
+To tackle large learning-curves imposed by traditional terminal-based analysis software, we built an open-source and standalone application that can be downloaded on [Windows and MacOS](https://jacobbumgarner.github.io/VesselVio/Downloads.html).
 The application interface allows for users to easily load datasets for analysis and visualization with specific parameters.
-Alternatively, you can also build the application from your terminal with a single line of code after following our step-by-step [installation and build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).
+Alternatively, you can also run the application from your terminal with a single line of code after following our step-by-step [installation and build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).

 <p align="center">
  <img style="width: 48%; min-width: 300px;" alt="Analysis Page" src="https://user-images.githubusercontent.com/70919881/149365168-5822c405-bbdd-455a-a07a-f01c1afb05b8.png">